The Payroll Processor determines the start of the week and the resource can enter time or expenses.

 For payroll processing, define here

-Preventing users to enter Time or Expenses before a date
+Preventing users from entering Time or Expenses before a date

 You can prevent users from entering Time and/or Expenses before a certain Date.